kwhite2/git/lessons.md

 ## Example

 You can look at an example syllabus in raw text form [here](https://raw.githubusercontent.com/DHRI-Curriculum/git/main/sections/syllabus.md).
-When it's rendered by GitHub, it looks like [this](https://github.com/DHRI-Curriculum/git/blob/main/sections/syllabus.md).
+You can see what it looks like when it's rendered by GitHub [on GitHub](https://github.com/DHRI-Curriculum/git/blob/main/sections/syllabus.md).
 When editing the markdown file in Visual Studio Code, it might look like this:

 ![What your markdown might look like when typed into Visual Studio Code](images/vscode2.png)